kiosion/minbin/README.md

 <h2>Building 🔨</h2>

 - `npm i` to install all dependancies and dev tools
-- Create a .env file in the root directory, and provide MongoDB credentials
+- Create an .env file in the root directory, and provide MongoDB credentials
 - Then:
 	- `npm run dev` if building for development
-	- `rpm run build`, then `npm run start` if building for production
+	- `rpm run build` then `npm run serve` if building for production

 <h2>Contibute ✍️</h2>